edwinksl/ZotPlus.github.io/better-bibtex/Pull-Export.md

 # Push Export

 When exporting using Better Bib(La)Tex you will be offered a new export option: Keep Updated.
-Checking this option registers the export for automation; any changes to the collection after you've completed the current export (it only works for collections, sorry) will trigger an automatic re-export to update the bib file.
-You review/remove exports from the BBT preferences.
+Checking this option registers the export for automation; any changes to the collection after you've completed the current export will trigger an automatic re-export to update the bib file.
+You can review/remove exports from the BBT preferences.
 While I've gone to some lengths to make sure performance is OK, don't go overboard with the number of auto-exports you have going.